-The following of this section analyses the links among the different fault cases reported in Table I and their effects on the measurements acquired from the simulated model of (1), and depicted in Fig. 2.
+The following of this section analyses the links among the different fault cases reported in Table 1 and their effects on the measurements acquired from the simulated model of Eq.
+(1).
 In order to describe a realistic scenario, this system is also affected by uncertainty, measurement errors and the well-known model-reality mismatch.
 This point is fundamental when the reliability and robustness features of the proposed solutions have to be analysed for the viable application of the suggested methodologies.
-In fact, Section IV will demonstrate how the development of the nonlinear fault reconstructors for diagnosis purpose improves the sustainable strategy described in this paper.
+In fact, Section 4 will demonstrate how the development of the nonlinear fault reconstructors for diagnosis purpose improves the sustainable strategy described in this paper.
 This is a key point of the proposed methodology.

-In more detail, Table II reports the effects of the fault scenario on the input and output signals acquired from the wind farm benchmark model of (1).
-Moreover, these measured signals shown in Fig. 2 are used for the development of the nonlinear fault reconstructors addressed in Section III and validated in Section IV.
+In more detail, Table 2 reports the effects of the fault scenario on the input and output signals acquired from the wind farm benchmark model of Eq.
+(1).
+Moreover, these measured signals are used for the development of the nonlinear fault reconstructors addressed in Section 3 and validated in Section 4.